Close

 Homeschooling in India – Pros and Cons

-What is Homeschooling?
+What Is Homeschooling?

 The advent of homeschooling education has its roots back in time as prior to the introduction of the education laws, parents used to educate their children at home itself.
 It must be noted here is that home teaching is legal in some countries only, and not all nations officially permit this type of education.

-The government of India has been quite divergent on homeschooling option as they have not taken action against parents who don’t prefer sending their wards to school and also they have stated in the past that parents who are dissatisfied with the schooling system can choose to homeschool as a teaching option.
+The government of India has been quite divergent on homeschooling options as they have not taken action against parents who don’t prefer sending their wards to school and also they have stated in the past that parents who are dissatisfied with the schooling system can choose to homeschool as a teaching option.

 According to RTI Act, 2009, every kid should be attending school, but if for any valid reason, parents choose not to, the government is not going to interfere.
 The only idea behind all this is schooling children, whether at home or at school.
-And, as far as education need of kids is getting fulfilled, there is no issue with homeschooling as well.
+And, as far as the education needs of kids is getting fulfilled, there is no issue with homeschooling as well.

 The whole picture is quite confusing putting homeschooling in India in a contradictory spectrum.